Global well-posedness and relaxation for solutions of the Fokker-Planck-Alignment equations: Communication protocols and description of the results

-\thm{t:weak} represents the best well-posedness result we can obtain under no additional assumptions on the model $\cM$.
-Solutions to Fokker-Planck type equations are expected to gain more regularity due to the classical hypoelliptic interplay between the transport and diffusion terms.
-In our situation this result stumbles upon two issues -- a possibly degenerate thermalization coefficient $\st_\rho$, and lack of regularity of the drift $\rmw_\rho$.
-For regular models $\cM$, both issues are resolved for thick flocks $\th(\rho,\O)>0$ as readily seen from the assumptions \eqref{e:s-thick}, \eqref{e:r1}.
-So, the first step in proving regularization result consists in establishing gain of positivity for solutions of \eqref{e:FPA}.
-The following result was proved in \cite{S-EA} for classical solutions, and we will show extend it to the class of weak solutions in \sect{s:max}.
+The next series of results will detail properties of solutions constructed in \thm{t:weak} under some additional assumptions on the protocol $\cC$.
+First, as a consequence of the hypoelliptic structure of the Fokker-Planck operator, solutions to \eqref{e:FPA} are expected to gain regularity instantly.
+In our situation this statement stumbles upon two issues -- a possibly degenerate diffusion coefficient $\st_\rho$, and the lack of regularity of the drift $\rmw_\rho$, which a priori belongs only to $L^2(\rho)$.
+For a local regular communication protocol $\cC$, both issues are resolved if the flock is known to be thick $\th_\rho(\O)>0$ as readily follows from the definitions of \sect{ss:cp}.
+One way to achieve thickness is to establish spread of the support of $f$ that fills the entire domain $\domain$.
+Such a spread can be established through a gain of Gaussian tails at $v$-infinity and is a known effect for many kinetic models, see \cite{AZ2024,DesVill2000,FranPoli2006,GIMV2019,HST2020,Hormander1967,IMS2020,Kolm1934,Mouhot2005}.
+For flocking models of type \eqref{e:FPA} the result was established for classical solutions in \cite[Proposition 7.3]{S-EA}, and we will extend it to the class of weak solutions constructed in \thm{t:weak}.

-\begin{proposition} Let $\cM$ be a regular model.
-For a given weak $f$ in class \eqref{e:regweak} on a time interval $[0,T)$ there exists $a,b>0$ which depend only on the parameters of the model $\cM$, time $T$, and
+\begin{proposition} Let $\cC$ be a local regular conservative protocol of type $(2,\infty)$.
+Then for any given weak solution $f$ in class \eqref{e:regweak} and for any $t_0>0$, there exist constants $a,b>0$, which depend on the initial entropy $\cH_0$, $t_0$, and other fixed parameters of the model, such that